Mainframe-Archive/mainframe-os/README.md

 ## Overview

-Mainframe OS is made of the following packages:

-- `os`: the Electron application containing the OS data, UI and logic.
+This repository is a desktop application based on Electron, producing the Mainframe OS binaries for Linux, macOS and Windows.

+Other repositories contain specific parts of logic:

+- [`mainframe-contracts`](https://github.com/MainframeHQ/mainframe-contracts): Ethereum smart contracts for contacts discovery
-- `sdk`: the Mainframe SDK, used by the apps to use the OS features.
+- [`mainframe-eth`](https://github.com/MainframeHQ/mainframe-eth): custom Ethereum client used by Mainframe OS
-- `eth`: the internal Ethereum client used by Mainframe OS.
+- [`mainframe-sdk`](https://github.com/MainframeHQ/mainframe-sdk): Mainframe SDK used by apps to interact with Mainframe OS
-- `smart-contracts`: the Ethereum smart contracts used by the OS.

-In order to make it easier to share code among packages, this project uses [lerna](https://lernajs.io/).
-Whenever code changes, it's expected that you run `yarn run build` from the root of the project directory, and it will kick off the necessary `lerna` build processes in the package folders.

 ## Project Status